margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Beauty ##
 The brilliance of the beauty found in the soul of the universe.
 Beholding the loving sunrays being reflected through the window.
-The muse in the song of the trees in the wilderness The elegance of the stars shining in the night sky.
+The muse in the song of the trees in the wilderness.
+The elegance of the stars shining in the night sky.
-The striking appearance of all the easy and water as one connected.
+The striking appearance of all the ease.
+The intricacies of how water channels through the earth as one, connected.
-The exquisite sound of silence and the lovely sound of the trucks.
+The exquisite sound of silence.

 <br>